craftercms/docs/source/by-role/system-admin/security/index.rst

 -------------------
 Change the Defaults
 -------------------
 CrafterCMS installations are pre-configured with default passwords, tokens, keys, etc. These default values are intended for initial testing, installation and configuration.
-We recommend changing the default values for the following parameters to secure your CrafterCMS installation:
+Failure to change these default values creates a critical security vulnerability.
+To secure your CrafterCMS installation, **YOU MUST CHANGE THE PRE-CONFIGURED DEFAULT VALUES**.

+Here are the parameters which you must change the default values:

 * Replace default values for configuration files encryption key and salt